ebotbesong/STM32-Robotic-Controller-Hardware/README.md

 # STM32 Robotic Controller
 STM32F103C8T6 microcontroller was used for the board design.
 The STM32F103C8T6 i9s medium density performance line, ARM Cortex-M3 32bit microcontroller in 48 pin LQFP package.
 It incorporates high performance RISC core with 72MHz operating frequency, high speed embedded memories, extensive range of enhanced I/Os and peripherals connected buses.

+This hardware can be used as an alternative to the Arduino and the raspberry pie hardware.
+Also, the provided design can modified to add more memories.
 ## Isometric view
 <img src='docs/posterdiagonal.PNG' width='800'>
 <<<<<<< HEAD